Gene Upshaw

-Eugene Thurman Upshaw Jr. (August 15, 1945 – August 20, 2008), also known as "Uptown Gene" and "Highway 63", was an American professional football player who was a guard for the Oakland Raiders of the American Football League (AFL) and later the National Football League (NFL).
-He later served as the executive director of the National Football League Players' Association (NFLPA).
+Eugene Thurman Upshaw Jr. (August 15, 1945 – August 20, 2008) was an American professional football guard who played for the Oakland Raiders of the American Football League (AFL) and later the National Football League (NFL).
+He later served as the executive director of the National Football League Players Association (NFLPA).
 Upshaw was inducted into the Pro Football Hall of Fame in 1987 and is also the only player in NFL history to reach the Super Bowl with the same team in three different decades.

 Early life

 Upshaw was born in Robstown, Texas, and graduated from Robstown High School.
-He played college football at Texas A&I University (now Texas A&M University–Kingsville), where he was a member of Alpha Phi Alpha fraternity.
+He played college football at NAIA program Texas A&I University (now known as Texas A&M University–Kingsville).
+He was a member of Alpha Phi Alpha fraternity.
 In 1967 at age 22, Upshaw married Jimmye Lee Hill-Upshaw (née Hill).
 Together they had one son, Eugene Upshaw III, and later divorced.